mrange/benchmarksgame/src/mandelbrot/README.md

 **Source code: https://github.com/mrange/benchmarksgame/tree/master/src/mandelbrot**

+**Update 2017-06-25 - Decided I could do a bit better with F# so I added an improved F# program that uses the .NET SSE**

 Recently I discovered [The Computer Language Benchmarks Game](http://benchmarksgame.alioth.debian.org/) which intrigued me, especially the [mandelbrot version](http://benchmarksgame.alioth.debian.org/u64q/mandelbrot.html).

 The mandelbrot set is computed by determining if repeated applications of `Z' = Z^2 + C` tends towards infinity or not.

 `Z` is a complex number which can be thought of a 2D coordinate.
 In order to visualize the mandelbrot set each pixel in an image can be mapped to complex number `Z` and for each pixel we do the infinity test.
 If the series tend to infinity we color the pixel white, black otherwise.

-It's a problem that lends itself very well to parallelize as each pixel is independent of the others.
+It's a problem that easy to parallelize as each pixel is independent of the others.

 In F# the mandelbrot infinity test could look like this: